 Consumer Credit Cards

 The ability to set spending limits on authorized users is unfortunately not a feature that's commonly offered by credit card issuers.
 Your best bet is American Express, which does offer it on their cards.
 Amex offers a variety of rewards credit cards, and authorized-user spending can help you earn rewards such as cash back or travel points or reach the threshold to qualify for an intro bonus.
-For example, the Blue Cash Everyday® Card from American Express earns cardholders $100 cash back in the form of statement credits for making $2,000 in purchases with the card in the first 6 months after account opening.
+For example, the Blue Cash Everyday® Card from American Express earns cardholders $200 cash back in the form of statement credits for making $2,000 in purchases with the card in the first 6 months after account opening.
+Terms apply.
 You may be matched with this and other cards when you use Experian CreditMatch™.

 Small Business Credit Cards